Yang-J-LIN/yanglin.io/content/authors/admin/_index.md

 - Visitors
 ---

 I am an undergraduate student at Department of Automation at Shanghai Jiao Tong University.
 My research interests include digital image processing, computer vision and machine learning.
+Now I am working as a student intern in University of Florida under the direction of Dr. Dapeng Wu.
+My current research focuses on natural language processing, and more specifically, the similarity measure of texts.